Celebrate the 15th Annual

 Sara Serpa & Emmanuel Iduma’s “Intimate Strangers”

 A partnership between Portuguese vocalist-composer Sara Serpa and Nigerian writer Emmanuel Iduma, this performance will bring a unique blend of travelogue, musings, and poetry.
 In a combination of music, text, image, and field recordings collected by Iduma during his travels throughout Nigeria, Intimate Strangers explores themes of movement, home, grief, absence, and desire in what Iduma calls “an atlas of a borderless world.”
-FREE RSVP HERE.
+FREE TICKETS HERE.

 SUNDAY, SEPTEMBER 15, 6:00 PM